Table of Contents [+/-]

 The MySQL Performance Schema is a feature for monitoring MySQL Server execution at a low level.
 The Performance Schema has these characteristics:

-Performance Schema focuses primarily on performance data.
-This
+performance_schemadatabase.
+The Performance Schema focuses primarily on performance data.
+This differs from

 Performance Schema events are distinct from events written to the server's binary log (which describe data modifications) and Event Scheduler events (which are a type of stored program).

 Performance Schema events are specific to a given instance of the MySQL Server.
 Performance Schema tables are considered local to the server, and changes to them are not replicated or written to the binary log.